Baran206/Baran206/README.md

 ## 👨‍💻 About Me

 Hello!
 I'm <b>Baran Uysal</b>, a passionate and driven software engineer based in Switzerland 🇨🇭.
-I'm currently a Software Engineer Intern at <a href="https://www.chilidigital.ch/">Chili Digital AG</a> (part of Siloy Switzerland AG), where I turn ideas into impactful digital products.
+I'm currently a Software Engineer Intern at <a href="https://www.chili.ch/">Chili</a> (part of Siloy Switzerland AG), where I turn ideas into impactful digital products.

 My journey blends a solid foundation in software engineering with business acumen.
 I thrive at the crossroads of technology, entrepreneurship, and innovation—always eager to explore new fields, build solutions, and push boundaries.